 Many of you may be aware of emerald ash borer at this point and the implications of this insect.
-The media and others have done a good job of raising our awareness.
+The Wisconsin ash tree has gained media and others have done a good job of raising our awareness.
 In the summer of 2008, emerald ash borer was positively identified in Wisconsin for the first time.
 By the time the insect was noticed in Newburg, the consensus was that it had been in the area for several years already based on the extent of the ash tree damage.
-Now fast forward, and we see Emerald Ash Borers affecting thousands ash trees in the communities around us.
+Now fast forward, and we see the ash borer in Wisconsin affecting thousands of ash trees in the communities around us.

 Contact our Certified Arborists today for more information on how you can protect your Ash trees with effective EAB treatment options.